 After all required coursework has been successfully completed, MAT teacher candidates complete a 15-week full-time student teaching internship (6 credit hours).
 Teacher candidates teaching on a provisional certificate can work with the field placement coordinator to set up a schedule that allows the majority of the student teaching experience to be done in their own classroom while still fulfilling programmatic level requirements required for state certification.

-Because the Master of Arts in Teaching degree involves state licensure, it is subject to policies and procedures beyond those found in other graduate programs.
-Please see the MAT Program Handbook, Practicum Manual, Student Teaching Semester for details.
+The Master of Arts in Teaching degree involves state licensure and is subject to additional policies and procedures.
+Please see the 2020-2021 MAT Program Handbook, Practicum Manual, Student Teaching Semester for details.

 M.A.T. students can pursue certification in the following areas: